psmoveservice/psmove-ue4/README.md

 # Notes

-This plugin is in the very early stages of development.
-It works in OS X and Windows 64-bit (I use 8.1 Pro).
+This plugin works in OS X and Windows 64-bit (I use 8.1 Pro).

 Working features:

 - Position and orientation of multiple controllers.
+- Button presses trigger events.

 Planned features:

-- Detect button presses —> events
 - Controlling vibration
 - Zeroing position and orientation
 - Co-registration with HMD